Zvimarmor/Categorizing_Cognitive_simulator/README.md

-Sure!
-Below is a README file for your project.

----

 # Image Categorization Experiment

 This project explores two methods of image categorization: prototype-based and examples-based categorization.
 The dataset used is a subset of the MNIST dataset containing only images labeled as 0 or 1.
 The project evaluates the accuracy of both methods by varying the percentage of training data used.